 Like hotels, Vegas flights are often cheapest in the heat of summer and the dead of winter (barring conventions or large events).

 Lastly, don’t get cute.
-Take that dreadful, but inexpensive, Spirit (or other discount airline) flight.
-How will you survive without leg room?
+Take that dreadful, but inexpensive, Spirit (or another discount airline) flight.
+How will you survive without legroom?
 Easy, just get drunk before the flight.
-I’m 6 foot 5 inches tall, if I can cram my lanky ass into that seat for 3 hours than you can too.
+I’m 6 foot 5 inches tall, if I can cram my lanky ass into that seat for 3 hours then you can too.
 It’s going to suck, but you can do it for the $100 or more you will save round trip.

 I like saving money.
 My last 2 flights round trip from Minneapolis have cost $101 and $122 – not bad!

 I also only bring a backpack, which is free, instead of checking a bag.
 Unless you are going to the clubs (why the hell would you?), there is no need for a larger suitcase.